 The Downtown Evening Soup Kitchen serves individuals, families and children in the greater New Haven area.
 It provides hot evening meals and bag lunches and maintains a food pantry that distributes bags of food one day a week and an emergency food for people in crisis.
 Volunteers prepare, store, stock and serve food as well as help with fundraising, advertising, deliveries and administration.

 Haven Free Clinic is another popular community program.
 Started in 2005, the student-run clinic offers free primary care services supervised by attending physicians.
-Organized by students in the health professions, the clinic is run out of the Fair Haven Community Health Center (from now until January 2017 when they will move to the Yale Physician Building).
-The hours are from 9 a.m. to noon on Saturdays.
+Organized by students in the health professions, the clinic is run out of the Yale Physicians Building.
+The hours are from 8:30 a.m. to 12:00 p.m. on Saturdays.
 Visit Haven's Website to learn more.

 HPREP is a nationwide high school science enrichment program aimed at recruiting African American, Native American and Latino high school students into careers in the science and health professions.
 Each year more than 30 New Haven high school students attend eight Saturday sessions run by Yale minority graduate and professional students.
 They participate in small group discussions on health topics within medicine and public health.